qpfiffer/mzbh/README.md

 You'll need to download and install [OlegDB](https://olegdb.org/). `waifu.xyz` by default expects the database to be running on `localhost:38080`.
 Just make sure this is the case.
+I'm moving this over to PostgreSQL so you'll need that, too.

 ## Running Raw